Chou-Uken/struct2block/README.md

 ```

 ## 3 How does it work
 First, Struct2Block find the most similar shared chain in two PDB files as antigen.
-Then, it calculate the space (A) occupied by the ligand (V(ligand)).
-Then calculate the space occupied by antibody in space A (V(antibody | ligand)).
+Then it calculates the space (**V_ligand**) occupied by the ligand in the antigen-ligand complex.
+Next, it calculates the volume of that same space that is now occupied by the antibody in the antigen-antibody complex (**V_antibody ∩ ligand**).
+A (V(antibody | ligand)).
 Then the steric clash volume of ligand (called 'block rate')

-block rate = V(antibody | ligand) / V(ligand)
+block rate = V(antibody ∩ ligand) / V(ligand)